Jiansen/TAkka/README.md

   * Select the `TAkka` source code directory as the root
   * Should see `snapshot` etc. under `Projects`
   * Click `Finish`

+## Testing on Beowulf

+* running sbt on different beowulf nodes may re-compile the code.
+BUG?
+* We use [sbt-assembly](https://github.com/sbt/sbt-assembly) to package all requried files in a single jar, so that the benchmark application can be run as standard JAVA application
+* the bash script for running the benchmark are given at ***

+$ sbt
+> project scalabilityBeowulf
+> assembly

+java -cp /home/jiansen/TAkka/scalabilityBeowulf/target/scala-2.10/scalabilityBeowulf-assembly-0.1-SNAPSHOT.jar scalabilityBeowulf.takka.TAkkaWorkerNode 01

 ## Getting Help